 Communicate on the right platforms

-There’s no point having great content, if parents never get to see it.
-Use customer feedback to make sure that you are distributing your content on the right channels.
+There’s no point having great content if parents never see it.
+Use customer feedback to make sure you are distributing your content on the right channels.
 There may not be any point posting on Instagram if your customers don’t engage with you there.
-Similarly, email newsletters may need tweaking in terms of frequency, subject heading and content included, based on what parents are clicking on.
+Similarly, email newsletters may need tweaking in terms of frequency, subject heading and content, based on what parents are clicking on.

-We’re asked to complete so many questionnaires now, that we have become prone to ‘survey fatigue’.
+We’re asked to complete so many questionnaires these days, that we have become prone to ‘survey fatigue’.
 If you are lucky enough to receive useful parent feedback, don’t miss the opportunity to boost your school’s marketing with the findings.